jfecher/ante-website/content/docs/language.md

 When defining a method, the `self` variable can be used as an argument which is implicitly of the same type as the module name.
 If there is no such type (e.g. it is just a normal module), an error will be given.
 Like other parameters, `self` on its own will use move semantics.
-It can also be borrowed either mutably or immutably by writing `!self` or `&self`.
+It can also be borrowed either mutably or immutably by prepending a reference type such as `ref self`.

 For example, the standard library defines the `Vec` type for a mutable vector and defines methods on it like so: